GodGotzi/GodGotzi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ggraphics
+- 🔭 I’m currently working on fiberslice-5d
 - 🌱 I’m currently learning/getting better at rust
 - 📫 How to reach me: eli.gottsbacher@gmail.com / Gotzi#2650